archaeodata-code/Keros-Naxos-Seaways-iDigToDBase/README.md

 # iDig To Database (and GeoPackage)

->This document is written in Markdown.
-To read a formatted version of it you would need to copy and paste it into an online Markdown formatter [try this:] (http://tmpvar.com/markdown.html) or search for one online, or have a text editor that can toggle to formatted Markdown.

 ### TL;DR
 1. skip to *Python Version and Modules*
 2. Make sure your directory structure is good